Range

 |

-be one piece.
-RTD elements both thin film and
+can essentially be one piece.
+RTD elements both thin film and wire

 |